Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Introduction

-While the concept of spatially filtering the incoming light for the characterization of dispersion has been shown before \citep{Pathak2016,Pathak2018}, the relation between the observed image and the measured dispersion has only been treated empirically.
-We derive the relevant equations underlying this concept in section~\ref{section:analysis_speckle_method}.
-This is also where we introduce the design parameters of the diffraction mask.
+We discuss the design of the mask and derive the relevant equations underlying this concept in section~\ref{section:analysis_speckle_method}.
 Section~\ref{section:observation} provides an overview of the observations we have done.
 We analyse the obtained data using three different and mostly independent approaches.
 The speckle based approach, discussed in section~\ref{section:analysis_speckle_method}, uses the diffraction pattern introduced by the mask to geometrically determine the atmospheric dispersion.
 Section~\ref{section:analysis_simulation_method} describes a second approach that uses forward modelling to mimic the observations.
-By exploring the dispersion parameter space, we can minimize the difference between observation and simulation.
-Next, in section~\ref{section:analysis_direct_psf_method} we develop a third approach to investigate if we can characterize the atmospheric dispersion directly from the central star.
-The implications of our results are discussed in section~\ref{section:discussion} and we finally present our conclusions in section~\ref{section:conclusions}.
+By exploring the dispersion parameter space, we can minimise the difference between observation and simulation.
+In section~\ref{section:analysis_direct_psf_method}, we illustrate that a direct measurement from the measurement is not a suitable approach to measure atmospheric dispersion.
+The implications of our results are further discussed in section~\ref{section:discussion} and we finally present our conclusions in section~\ref{section:conclusions}.